Article previously published in the Cutaneous Lymphoma Foundation's Forum 2015 Issue 2 newsletter.

 Phototherapy is the use of ultraviolet light to decrease inflammation in the skin.
 While phototherapy can be used in the treatment of many inflammatory skin conditions such as psoriasis and eczema, it has also been proven as an effective treatment for cutaneous T-cell lymphoma (CTCL).

 Phototherapy is an extremely effective treatment for cutaneous lymphoma.
-It has been reported having a 60-90% effectiveness rate.
+It has been reported having a 60-90% effectiveness rate, depending on the stage of lymphoma, thickness of lesions, and baseline skin color.
 Remissions have been documented with light therapy after completing a treatment course.
 Some remissions have been reported as lasting a year or more.

 The simple answer is no.